SmokeTrails/Append-App/README.md

-# team51
+# Team 51

 # To run the app:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-To run the app, from the team51 directory, run the following commands:
+To run the frontend part of the app, from the team51 directory, run the following commands:
-- `cd phase1`
+- `cd frontend`
 - `npm install`
 - `npm start`